 Ted Packard

 Ted Packard is a mentor, naturalist, ancestral skills craftsman, storyteller, and musician.
 Since 2011, he has mentored youth in wilderness survival, edible and medicinal plants, animal tracking, bird language, and the innumerable intricacies of growing into the human body, heart, and mind.
-He is trained in the eight shields model, having attended the Wilderness Awareness School in Western Washington and has worked in a variety of nature programs for children, both large and small.
+He is trained in the eight shields model, having attended Wilderness Awareness School in Western Washington and has worked in a variety of nature programs for children, both large and small.
 Ted believes that humans learn best when they are immersed in nature, in play, and in community.

 |